hajimeo/samples/golang/FileList/README.md

 Usage of file-list:
   -BSize
-    	If true, includes .bytes size (When -f is '.properties') -H	If true, no header line
+    	If true, includes .bytes size (When -f is '.properties') -Dry
+    	If true, RDel does not do anything
+  -H	If true, no header line
   -L	If true, just list directories and exit
   -O	If true, also get owner display name
   -P	If true, read and output the .properties files
-  -R	If true, .properties content is *sorted* and _FILTER_P string is treated as regex -RDel
+  -R	If true, .properties content is *sorted* and -fP|-fPX string is treated as regex -RDel
     	Remove 'deleted=true' from .properties.
 Requires -RF *and* -dF -RF